GenericMappingTools/gmt/doc/rst/source/supplements/potential/grdflexure.rst

 .. _-M:

 **-M**\ *tm*
-    Specify a viscoelastic model in conjunction with an elastic plate thickness specified via **-E**.
+    Specify a viscoelastic model in conjunction with a plate thickness specified via **-E**.
 Append the Maxwell time *tm* for the viscoelastic model (in years); add **k** for kyr and **M** for Myr.
     Cannot be used in conjunctions with **-F**.